Just a few of our many ongoing service projects are:

 - Over 4,260 pairs of Panties for Women, and Girls and Boys briefs

 More than 930 pair of socks and several tank tops for homeless former foster girls

 Crittenton Services For Children and Families

 Testimonial from Crittenton - The Girl of the Month program has been a great success on our campus.
 The selection process is an involved one.
 On campus we have four units that the girls live in and for each of those cottages we have a Unit Supervisor who has the role of "Mom".
 The "Mom" of each Unit is asked to submit their nomination for the girl of the month award and then we decide as a team.
 The girl that wins is not necessarily the best client on campus, as those girls often get other rewards.
-With this rewards we like to chose the client on campus who has taken difficult personal strides and/or overcome something challenging.
+With this reward we like to choose the client on campus who has taken difficult personal strides and/or overcome something challenging.
 For instance, one of our past winners was chosen because she has a fear of speaking in front of others and she was able to conduct an entire training for our staff and administrators.
-At the training this young women shared her story with staff, which forever changed many of our staff members.
+At the training this young woman shared her story with staff, which forever changed many of our staff members.
 It was a proud moment for her and our staff.
 In addition, it was a great opportunity to reward a client who overcame something with grace and confidence!!

 We announce the winner in our community meetings, which involve the entire cottage both staff and clients.
-Before the award is given the staff share why the winner was chosen.
+Before the award is given the staff share the reason the winner was chosen.
 When the girls find out that they were awarded and chosen out of the entire campus, you can see the positive impact it has on them.
 Then the winner is given the option to share something with the group if she wants too.
 Many of our past winners that are still with us have their awards displayed in their rooms.